juaquins/datefixer/README.md

-datefixer — File Date Helpers (prototype)
+## datefixer

-A small, modular toolset to inspect and set filesystem timestamps and EXIF metadata, and to transcode videos while preserving metadata.
+> A small, modular toolset to inspect and set filesystem timestamps and EXIF metadata, and to transcode videos while preserving metadata.

 Usage (module):